 The Funds are required to compute their net incomes, including net taxable capital gains, in Canadian dollars, for each taxation year according to the provisions of the Tax Act.
-A fund is generally required to include in the calculation of its income, capital gains and losses when they are realized, interest that accrues to it to the end of the year, or becomes receivable or is received by it before the end of the year, or becomes receivable or is received by it before the end of the year (except to the extent such interest was included in computing its income for a prior year) and dividends when they are received (or deemed to be received), less the portion thereof that it deducts in respect of amounts paid or payable to securityholder in the year.
+A fund is generally required to include in the calculation of its income, capital gains and losses when they are realized, interest that accrues to it to the end of the year, or becomes receivable or is received by it before the end of the year, or becomes receivable or is received by it before the end of the year (except to the extent such interest was included in computing its income for a prior year) and dividends when they are received (or deemed to be received) in the taxation year, less the portion thereof that it deducts in respect of amounts paid or payable to securityholder in the year.
 Trust income that is paid or payable to a Fund during the trust's taxation year is generally included in the calculation of the Fund's income for the taxation year of the Fund in which the trust's taxation year ends.
 However, in certain circumstances, the business income and other non-portfolio earnings of an income trust and other Canadian resident publicly traded trusts (other than certain Canadian real estate investment trusts) that is paid or payable to a Fund is treated as an eligible dividend received, at that time, from a taxable Canadian corporation.
 Each year, the Fund is required to include in the calculation of its income, an amount as notional interest accrued on strip bonds, zero-coupon bonds and certain other prescribed debt obligations held by the Fund, even though the Fund is not entitled to receive interest on the debt instrument.
-Foreign source income received by the Fund (whether directly or indirectly from an underlying trust) will generally be net of any taxes withheld in the foreign jurisdiction.
-The foreign taxes so withheld will be included in the calculation of the Fund's income.